Neal R. Chamberlain, Ph.D., Associate Professor

 1. Various microbial triggers cause the white blood cells to produce large amounts of proinflammatory cytokines.

-4. The primary and secondary mediators cause the activation of the complement cascade and the coagulation cascade and production of prostaglandins and leukotrienes.
+5. The primary and secondary mediators cause activation of the complement cascade.

 Diagnosis